 Mount Magazine State Park is a good spot for hiking or just relaxing.
 The annual butterfly festival will be June 25-26 at this park near Paris, Ark.

 Kansas City is a bit of a trek from here, but offers loads of long weekend fun.
 KC has Legoland Discovery Center, SEA LIFE Kansas City, a cool zoo, Wonderscope Children’s Museum, Worlds of Fun theme and water park, Science City at Union Station (free if you’re an Amazeum member), T-Rex Cafe, Deanna Rose Children’s Farmstead and Great Wolf Lodge with its family of water parks.
 In the winter, try snow skiing and snow tubing at the Snow Creek Ski Area outside KC in Weston, Mo.
+For more ideas for fun things to do in Kansas City, here’s a list of 22 things to do from Sophie at iFamilyKC.

 Remember, if we left your favorite weekend getaway place off the list please leave a comment and tell us all about it!
 Happy travels, mamas!